Get instant quote

 Can you use PLA and PETG interchangeably in 3D printing?

-PETG is preferred for durability, while PLA is more eco-friendly and easy to print.
-Many applications could work with either material, so it often comes down to the exact functionality you are trying to recreate, and the importance of cosmetic vs functional quality in your parts.
+PETG is preferred for durability, while PLA is more eco-friendly and easier to print.
+Many applications could work with either material, so it often comes down to the exact functionality you’re trying to recreate, and the importance of cosmetic vs. functional quality in your parts.

 More resources for engineers